 Either way, we get it.
 That's why we've put together this list of tips to help you stay focused and motivated.
 Hopefully, they'll help you find success with your at-home learning journey.

 ⏰ 1.
 Stick to a schedule

 Whether you’re in school, working, or learning a new skill from home, sticking to a schedule is important.
-It can help things feel a little more "normal," even though work, study, and play may all be happening in the same room.
+It can help things feel a little more structured, even though work, study, and play may all be happening in the same room.

 Sticking to a schedule can help you feel productive, organized, and sane.
 So try writing out a schedule that incorporates structured time for learning.
-Be sure to build in time for relaxation and self care too!
+Be sure to build in time for relaxation and self-care too!

 Here’s an example of what your daily schedule might look like if you're learning full time.
 If you're in school, include slots for your college courses — as well as time for learning on Codecademy!